Schema๐Ÿ”—

 schema = create_schema(query=Query)

-Here you created the Query RootType.
-The Query RootType is required to be able to crate a GraphQL schema.
+Here you've created the Query RootType.
+In Undine, the Query RootType is required to exist for a schema to be created.
 Each RootType must also have at least one Entrypoint in its class body.

 As the name implies, the Query RootType is for querying data.
 For mutating data, you'd create a Mutation RootType.